harman can help!

-Were you the victim of unwanted sexual advances or comments at work?
+Have you been the victim of unwanted sexual advances or comments at work?
 If so, you don’t have to suffer the indignity and discomfort of a hostile work environment without taking action.
-The sexual harassment lawyers of Harman Law are here to help put an end to this unacceptable treatment, and we’re ready to put our experience and resources to work for you.
+A sexual harassment lawyer at Harman Law is here to help put an end to this unacceptable treatment, and we’re ready to put our experience and resources to work for you.
 Contact us now, and get the justice you deserve.

 Sexual harassment is an unfortunately common occurrence in offices and professional settings across the United States, including in the state of North Carolina.
 In fact, a 2017 survey from CNBC found that one-fifth of American adults have experienced some form of sexual harassment at work, including 27% of all women.
 Along with feeling violated and used, you may be facing repercussions for denying these advancements or speaking up, which can make it incredibly difficult to be productive and enjoy your job.

 North Carolina employees are legally protected from having to live with a hostile or abusive work environment because of inappropriate conduct or unwelcome sexual advances from co-workers, managers, and other superiors.
 From unwanted physical contact to off-color jokes and requests for sexual favors, these actions are repulsive and shouldn’t be tolerated in the workplace.
 At Harman Law, we have the experience and the dedication to help you take legal action and hold these individuals responsible.
-To learn more about your legal rights and options and determine your best course of action, contact Harman Law today by calling (704) 885-5550 to schedule a confidential consultation with one of our Charlotte and Lake Norman area sexual harassment attorneys.
+To learn more about your legal rights and options and determine your best course of action, contact Harman Law today to schedule a consultation with one of our lawyers.

 Do I Need a Lawyer?